Bureau-THETA/qtbengine/example/README.md

-# QTBEngine
+# QTBEngine.
+Predict, Prepare, Prevent.
-## Predict, Prepare, Prevent.Trusted worldwide morbidity-based forecasting of medicinal products right inside your health IT stack
+## Trusted worldwide morbidity-based forecasting of medicinal products right inside your health IT stack

 ## Overview
 **QTBEngine** is the definitive open-source software library designed to empower health information systems with precise, validated forecasts of medicinal product needs.
 Driven by robust, data-backed morbidity models, it provides a powerful, fully customizable decision-support engine that adapts seamlessly to local practices and priorities.